sidgurun/kk0/README.md

 ### Predicting thousands of Lyman alpha escape fractions.

-Let's move to the easiest and one of the most powerfull products of `LyaRT;Grid`: predicting huge amounts of Lyman alpha escape fractions.
+Let's move to one of the most powerfull products of `LyaRT;Grid`: predicting huge amounts of Lyman alpha escape fractions.

 In theory only one line is needed to predict the escape fraction for a thin shell geometry with expasion velocity (V) of 200km/s, logarithmic of column density (logNH) of 19.5 and dust optical depth (ta) of 0.1 :